srid/haskell-flake/doc/howto/mission-control.md

 ### wrapperName

-If you don't wish to run your command using `, <command>` you can change the `,` to be any string of your choice by setting the value of attribute `wrapperName`, as follows:
+If you don't wish to run your command using `, <command>` you can change the `,` to be any string of your choice by setting the option `wrapperName`, as follows:
 ```nix
 {
   # Inside perSystem